Leonid Kharitonov (actor): Early career and characterisations

 In 1955, Kharitonov became a public idol after Private Ivan was screened throughout the country.
 He was the object of much fan mail, and appeared privately to many local audiences in clubs, schools, factories and stadia.
 "His fame was such that the actor could not walk down the street."
 Kharitonov was a multi-dimensional performer who created a new type of Russian cinematic character: the charming bad egg, which he developed in his characterisations of Brovkin, the policeman Vasya Shaneshkin and his later heroic characters.
 "It was skill, hard work, professionalism and above all perception which allowed this sophisticated actor to play so convincingly this simple country boy, Brovkin."
 Much of this was the effect of his training with the psychological acting school of MAT.
 Private Ivan was followed in 1958 by Ivan Brovkin on the State Farm (see critical commentary below).

 Later career

 With age, Kharitonov appeared in fewer films; he did not relish playing older men.
-However, sometimes he does appear in later movies grey and stout.
-For this reason of gradual absence from movies, in the 1980s Leonid Kharitonov was almost forgotten as a film actor although he continued performing at his native Moscow Art Theatre, as was the case during almost all his acting life.
+However, sometimes he did appear in later movies grey and stout.
+For this reason of gradual absence from movies, in the 1980s Leonid Kharitonov was almost forgotten as a film actor although he continued performing at his native Moscow Art Theatre, as he had done almost all his acting life.